walmartlabs/hula-hoop/README.md

 # Hula-Hoop

-Server-side rendering components for Thorax + Hapi stacks.
+Server-side rendering components for Lumbar + Thorax + Hapi stacks.

 Provides common endpoints and libraries implementing:

 - Application resource loading and serving
 - Conditional branch loading

+## Server vs. Client Side Rendering

+Hula-hoop is able to conditionally return either server rendered HTML content or a simplified page suitable for complete client-side rendering.
+This optimizes the use of Fruit Loops page instances to the cases that are going to benefit and allows allows for rendering failover, should errors occur in supported server side cases.

 ## Resources and Branches